Updated: Feb 1

-As the anchor digs into Brewer Bay's powdery sand, guests snorkel in the beautiful water searching for plentiful lobsters.
+Then as the anchor digs into Brewer Bay's powdery sand, guests can take their turn on the kneeboard or search for lobsters under the surface.
 Fit and active guests looking for an adventurous hike can stretch their legs with a climb up a rocky trail ascending almost 1000-feet for a magnificent view of the bay, Saba Island, St. Croix, and the Caribbean Sea.

 Before heading back to American Yacht Harbor, St. Thomas, search for the family of squid and giant schools of fish living around Christmas Cove.
 And if the craving for pizza creeps in, place an order over the VHF radio for dinghy delivery from Pizza Pi.

-*This is only a sample of destinations throughout the US Virgin Islands.
-Itineraries are always customized based on guests' interests and determined by weather.
+*This is only a sample of the countless destinations throughout the USVI, and itineraries are always customized based on guests' interests and weather dependent.
 Activity and fitness level are taken into consideration for hikes and snorkeling adventures.